-If successful, the PhD candidate will be enrolled at both the University of Melbourne through the Faculty of Engineering and Karlsruhe Institute of Technology and will be co-supervised by supervisors at both institutions.
-The researcher will be based at KIT, and will spend at least twelve months at the University of Melbourne.
+If successful, the PhD candidate will be enrolled at both the University of Melbourne and Universität Hamburg.
+The candidate will be co-supervised by supervisors at both institutions, will be based at the University of Melbourne and will spend at least twelve months at Universität Hamburg.

 The application process is competitive, with higher than the equivalent of a University of Melbourne 80% in a relevant degree expected.
 Information on the University of Melbourne entry requirements can be seen here, and Universität Hamburg requirements can be viewed here.

 The successful applicant will be enrolled in the Faculty of Science at the University of Melbourne.
 They will be part of the Australian-German Climate and Energy College, the University of Melbourne, and a member in the ‘School of Integrated Climate and Earth System Sciences (SICCS)’, the Center for Earth System Research and Sustainability (CEN), Universität Hamburg.
 SICSS is a graduate school originating from the Cluster of Excellence on Integrated Climate System Analysis and Prediction (CliSAP, 2007-2018).
 SICSS is now part of the newly installed Cluster of Excellence CLICCS (2019-2025).
 SICSS offers education, guidance and supervision from leading experts in integrated climate science.
 Universität Hamburg and its partners provide a wide-ranging research infrastructure in climate science and an international campus atmosphere with students and lecturers from all over the world.

 The candidate's scholarship will include a 100% fee remission scholarship, a living allowance for three years with a possible 6-month extension, and funding for travel.